knaw-huc/pagexml/README.md

 ### Parsing PageXML files and the Physical Document model

+There is a tutorial that demonstrates the [physical document model API](./notebooks/Demo-understanding-the-document-model.ipynb)

 PageXML-tools contains basic functionality for parsing a PageXML file that returns a document model representing the content of the file.
 The HTR/OCR process that generates PageXML, recognises text in an image of a physical document.